-- 4. Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject HR Partners Staffing to liability for harm to targets of sexual harassment.
+- 4. Sexual harassment is offensive, is a violation of our policies, is unlawful and subjects Sapphire Recruitment to liability to harm to victims of sexual harassment.
 Harassers may also be individually subject to liability.
-Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct. - 5.
-HR Partners Staffing will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
-HR Partners Staffing] will keep the investigation confidential to the extent possible.
+Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who knowingly allow such behavior to continue, will be penalized for misconduct. - 5.
+Sapphire Recruitment will conduct a prompt, thorough and confidential investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
 Effective corrective action will be taken whenever sexual harassment is found to have occurred.
-All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment. - 6.
-All employees are encouraged to report any harassment or behaviors that violate this policy.
-HR Partners Staffing will provide all employees a complaint form for employees to report harassment and file complaints. - 7.
-Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to Stacey. - 8.
+All employees including managers and supervisors are required to cooperate with any internal investigation of sexual harassment.
+2 - 6.
+All employees are encouraged to report any harassment or behaviors that violate this policy or any misconduct that they feel has occurred.
+Reports are to remain confidential while the investigative process occurs and a full follow up to commence. - 7.
+Manager and supervisors are required to report any complaint that they receive or any harassment that they observe to Kirsi Donovan, the Compliance, Benefits and Safety Specialist, kdonovan@HireSapphire.com, Direct Phone 315-883-5494. - 8.
 This policy applies to all employees, paid or unpaid interns, and non-employees and all must follow and uphold this policy.
-This policy must be provided to all employees and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.
+This policy must be posted prominently in all work locations and be provided to employees upon hiring.

-What Is "Sexual Harassment"?
+What is "Sexual Harassment?"

-Sexual harassment is a form of sex discrimination and is unlawful under federal, state, and (where applicable) local law.
-Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender.
+Sexual harassment is a form of sex discrimination and is unlawful under federal, state and (where applicable) local law.
+Sexual harassment includes harassment on the basis of sex, sexual orientation, gender identity and the status of being transgender.

-Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's sex when:
+Sexual harassment includes unwelcome conduct which is either of a sexual nature or which is directed at an individual because of the individual's sex when:

-- Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment; - Such conduct is made either explicitly or implicitly a term or condition of employment; or - Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.
+- Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive work environment even if the complaining individual is not the intended target of the sexual harassment. - Such conduct is made either explicitly or implicitly a term or condition of employment or - Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.

-A sexually harassing hostile work environment includes, but is not limited to, words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex.
+A sexually harassing hostile work environment consists of words, signs, jokes, pranks, intimidation or physical violence which are of sexual nature or which are directed at an individual because of that individual's sex.
 Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory statements or sexually discriminatory remarks made by someone which are offensive or objectionable to the recipient, which cause the recipient discomfort or humiliation, which interfere with the recipient's job performance.

-Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
-This can include hiring, promotion, continued employment or any other terms, conditions or privileges of employment.
+Sexual harassment also occurs when a person in authority tried to trade job benefits for sexual favors.
+This can be hiring, promotion, continued employment or any other terms, conditions or privileges of employment.
 This is also called "quid pro quo" harassment.

-Any employee who feels harassed should report so that any violation of this policy can be corrected promptly.
-Any harassing conduct, even a single incident, can be addressed under this policy.
+Any employee who feels harassed should complain so that any violation of this policy can be corrected promptly.
+Any harassing conduct, even a single incident can be addressed under this policy.

-Examples of sexual harassment
+Examples of Sexual Harassment